 When the management of greenhouse plants was in its infancy, when collections of exotics were neither so numerous nor so extensive as at present; not only succulents in general but those of the genus Aloe in particular were held in the highest repute both in Britain and on the continent.
 That was the Golden Age of succulent plants.

 – Adrian Haworth.
 Aloe.
 1804.

-Haworthias are extremely hard to be found in their native habitats.
-The population size of Haworthias is small.
+While most succulents like full sun, Haworthias are more adapted in semi-shade conditions.
+They often grow under shrubby plants or rock overhands.
+In their native habitats, Haworthias are very hard to be found.
+Their population sizes are small.
 Often within several meters, tens to hundreds of individuals grow together.
-On the other hand, their populations are fragmented and the distances are measured often in kilometers.
-In a regular field trip for succulents, you will mostly see H. viscosa or H. cymbiformis.
-With good luck you may find H. arachnoidea.
+On the other hand, their population distributions are fragmented and the distances are often measured in kilometers.
+In a field trip searching for succulents, you are likely to see H. viscosa or H. cymbiformis.
+With good luck you may encounter H. arachnoidea.
 Other common species in cultivation like H. retusa can barely be found.
 So far the recognized Haworthia species mainly grow near cities or roads.
-There are more yet to be discovered for sure.
+There are certainly more yet to be discovered.

 A wonderful feature of Haworthia is the great variation in the appearance.
 Textures and colors vary greatly among individuals and often display exceptionally attractive combinations.
 Growers carefully select parents and then hybridize to create more fascinating varieties.
 Though the children’s combinations of features can only be guessed, the results will seldom disappoint.
 The people who enjoy Haworthias have a true admiration for the beauty of each individual plant.